phanxgames/phanx-mysql/readme.md

 await db.insertAndRun("test", {name:"Tester"});
 </pre>

-Note: "id" column is omitted because this table has an auto-increment on this column.

 ## Update Helper

 Optional helper to assist in updating simple queries in your database.

-3 Ways to do the same thing:
+<b>3 Ways to do the same thing:</b>
+Updates the record with ID of 1, setting the name to "Tester" in the "test" table.

 <pre>
 await db.update("test", {id:1}, null, {name:"Tester"}).finalize();